Table of Contents

 4. Pet insurance allows you to reimburse.

-Fret not!
 Insurance companies can reimburse the plan immediately to the owners to directly assist them.

 Since reimbursement exists within a pet insurance policy, if you're a business owner or an employer, you must expect the owner to receive the payment instead of the clinic.